 At the end of the expansion phase, Dr. Ali and Dr. Tamir will replace the tissue expander with a breast implant.
 In most instances, this will occur approximately 3 months after your mastectomy and initial placement of the expander.
 However, if chemotherapy is necessary, Dr. Ali and Dr. Tamir will generally wait to replace the expander with an implant until at least one month after the completion of your chemotherapy treatments.
 If radiation therapy is required, you may need to wait up to 6 months before beginning the implant phase of your procedure.

-If the nipple was removed during your mastectomy, Dr. Ali and Dr. Tamir will perform the nipple reconstruction about two months after your implant is inserted.
+If the nipple was removed during your mastectomy, Dr. Ali and Dr. Tamir will perform nipple reconstruction about two months after your implant is inserted.
 In most cases, tissue from the chest wall will be used to create the new nipple and areola.
-Once you have healed following the nipple reconstruction procedure, you can have medical tattooing performed to conceal the scars and achieve a more natural looking appearance.
+Once you have healed following the nipple reconstruction procedure, you can have medical tattooing performed to conceal the scars and achieve a more natural-looking appearance.

 Flap-based breast reconstruction is a more extensive procedure and will result in the creation of a scar in the donor site as well as in the breast region.
 However, the final result typically looks and feels more natural than implant-based reconstruction procedures.